Jan 16 2026

 Start with a high-level snapshot of your finances.
 What do you own?
 What do you owe?
 Where does your money come from, and where does it go?

-List your income sources — New Zealand Superannuation, KiwiSaver or other investments, part-time work, rental income — and check whether anything is likely to change in the year ahead.
 On the expense side, look at everyday costs like groceries, power and insurance, as well as irregular expenses such as home maintenance, travel or medical bills.

-2. Make sure your income is sustainable
+2. Make sure your budget is sustainable

-Ask yourself: am I comfortable managing withdrawals and market ups and downs myself, or would I prefer more certainty?
+And if you’re retired, ask yourself: am I comfortable managing withdrawals and market ups and downs myself, or would I prefer more certainty?
 Some retirees enjoy hands-on control.
 Others value the peace of mind that comes from specialist retirement income solutions that aim to provide a stable, regular income for life.

 3. Simplify wherever you can